+ChangesAll eyes are now fixed firmly on Gerard Grech, who will succeed Shields.
+Currently, heading up the global marketing for Blackberry world, Grech will embark on his new role of Tech City CEO on February 3rd.
 Despite initial reactions to the news seeing the predictable “end of tech city” and “is tech city dead” tweets thrown around immediately after, the common consensus is that a fresh perspective from an experienced and talented individual such as Gerard Grech can only be a positive step.
 He brings with him a good background in startup business and maybe just what is needed to increase momentum and push them to the next step.

 IssuesIt is no secret that London’s Tech City has attracted its fair share of criticisms,

 Rhys Foley is a Freelance writer, focusing on key business trends and technology news.
 Twitter – @rfoleyVL.Image source

 Share this story